 The distinction between intrinsic and extrinsic is a distinction between the types of characteristics an object might have.
 Intrinsic characteristics are those which an object has by its very nature, regardless of its situation or circumstances.
 Extrinsic characteristics are those which an object has solely in relationship to other objects and/or its environment.

 It is also possible to speak of value as being either intrinsic or extrinsic.
 For example, a micrometer only has extrinsic value because it is useless to people who do not use such a tool.
 The question of whether or not some things, like love, have intrinsic value is a matter of debate.
+If some value is intrinsic, it's usually spoken of as a value which a thing has "for its own sake" or "in its own right."

-There is also the possibility of a paradox in the relationship between extrinsic and intrinsic values.
+There exists the possibility of a paradox in the relationship between extrinsic and intrinsic values.
 For example, exercise might be seen as having extrinsic value because it leads to good health.
 Normally, that is only true if good health itself has intrinsic value.
 If it does not, then it only has value in relationship to something else - threatening to create an infinite regress.

 Also Known As: none